ipython-contrib/jupyter_contrib_nbextensions/CONTRIBUTING.md

 # run from the main directory, where setup.py is
 pip install --editable .

-# on windows, remove the --symlink flag and run the command in between changes
+# on windows, remove the --symlink flag and run the command after code updates
 jupyter-contrib-nbextension install --sys-prefix --symlink
 ```